derek-knox/SceneShotBookmarks/README.md

     - SceneShotBookmarkModel
     - SceneShotBookmarksScriptableObject
     - SceneShotBookmarksWindow
-3. In Unity, click the menu Window and click `SceneShotBookmarks`
+3. In Unity, click the Window menu followed by clicking the `SceneShotBookmarks` option